 Look at the Syslog events.
 Note: All of the events have been recorded and the time stamps are correct as configured.
-Note: R1 uses the clock settings from the NTP server, and S1 and S2 use the clock settings configured by you in Part 3.
+Note: R1 uses the clock settings from the NTP server, and S1 and S2 use the clock settings that you configured in Part 3.